CRESYM/colib0.github.io/pages/models/Transformers/Transformer.md

 * The final equivalent model neglects the voltage drop produced by the exciting current in the secondary leakage impedance.

 The model does replicate exactly the theoretical value of the voltage at the secondary winding calculated with full information, as the equivalent impedance is a simplified approach of the losses.
 Since the leakage reactances are not easily measured, this approach is preferred as there are short-circuit and open-circuit tests that can be used to determine these equivalent values.

+Steady-state analysis of three-phase transformers can be performed by using this single-phase model in one of the phases and then considering the phase shift for the rest of the phases.
+Depending on the configuration of the sides of the three-phase transformers (Delta-Delta, Star-Star, Delta-Star, Star-Delta), some rescaling of the impedances may be needed.
+Chapter 2.7 and Appendix A of [1](#1) discuss the details of this analysis.

 ## Model description